 The figure on the wands is normally identified as Tawaret, the ubiquitous protective goddess of midwifery, but could be any one of several hippo goddesses with crocodilian and leonine attributes.
 Tawaret is associated with the hippo goddesses Ipet and Reret, and all three are associated with Hathor Mehet-Weret, the Hathor of the waters of nun, who supports the newborn solar disc.
-182 In the temple of Ipet at Karnak, a hippopotamus goddess gives birth to a solar Osiris who becomes a new or renewed Amun-Ra.
-183 In the Pyramid Texts, the reborn king is nourished by a nursing hippo.
-184 The Eye of Re transforms into a hippopotamus goddess when she returns to the marshy Nile Valley.
-185 This is her final transformation before she becomes pacified as the beautiful mother of the sun child.
+Is In the temple of Ipet at Karnak, a hippopotamus goddess gives birth to a solar Osiris who becomes a new or renewed Amun-Ra.
+Is In the Pyramid Texts, the reborn king is nourished by a nursing hippo.
+Is The Eye of Re transforms into a hippopotamus goddess when she returns to the marshy Nile Valley.
+This is her final transformation before she becomes pacified as the beautiful mother of the sun child.
 Her retention of leonine aspects, such as paws, may be a reminder of the angry goddess she recently was or many even represent the moment of transition from raging lioness to protective hippo.

 A group of Reret goddesses are with the Distant Goddess when she returns from the desert, explicitly mentioned in the Medamud hymn among the celebrants who worship the Eye: 'The Reret-goddesses praise you, their mouths open, their forearms in adoration before you.'
-186

-Figurines of hippos decorated with marsh plants are popular in the Middle Kingdom, and are often placed in funeral contexts, highlighting the connection of the hippopotamus with rebirth and protection.
-The hippopotamus goddess is found as a woman's tattoo, and there are several instances of paddle dolls decorated with Tawaret-like figures.
+186 hippopotamus with rebirth and protection.
+The hippopotamus goddess is found as a woman's tattoo, and there are several instances of paddle dolls decorated with Tawaretlike figures.
 Composite hippopotamus goddesses are common household amulets and are found on all manner of domestic goods, including paddle dolls, baby clothes, and milk jars.
 They are also, in company with the god Bes, frequently rendered on beds and headrests.
 This indicates the goddess' mandate to protect not only children, but also sleepers made vulnerable by passage between daytime and nighttime worlds.